DavidBiesack/JSON-Schema-ASC-2022/README.md

 presentation as recorded and are comfortable enabling macros, please do so.
 If no, do not enable macros, but slide #35 will not be interactive.
-The content as recorded presented is in the previous 6 hidden slides.
+The slide #35 content as recorded presented is in the previous 6 hidden slides.

 ## codegen.sh